-The Concours of Elegance graced the exceptional gardens of Hampton Court Palace once again and welcomed some of the most exclusive automotive classics to an event that will be remembered by all lucky enough to attend.
+Under the most difficult conditions ever known, the Concours of Elegance took place on the gardens of Hampton Court Palace once again and welcomed some of the most exclusive automotive classics to an event that will be remembered by all lucky enough to attend.

 Adding even more elegance, style and excitement to the occassion was Gooding & Company’s Passion of a Lifetime sale, which saw over £34,000,000 change hands with an incredible 1934 Bugatti Type 59 Sports hitting a record sale of £9,535,000.